 > > World Population >> Europe >> South Europe

 Spain is a country in Southwestern Europe with some pockets of territory across the Strait of Gibraltar and the Atlantic Ocean.
-As per the UN World Population Prospects, the population of Spain in 2022 is 47,558,629.
 According to the Population registered in the census (provisional data) as of 01/01/2022, the Population of Spain is 47,435,597 (47.5 million or 4.75 Crores)

 read about top countries in Europe by population